zkincaid/duet/README.md

 The `-cra` flags an invariant generation procedure for sequential programs.
 The analysis is described in
 * Azadeh Farzan and Zachary Kincaid: [Compositional Recurrence Analysis](http://www.cs.princeton.edu/~zkincaid/pub/fmcad15.pdf).
 FMCAD 2015.
+* Zachary Kincaid, John Cyphert, Jason Breck, Thomas Reps: [Non-Linear Reasoning For Invariant Synthesis](http://www.cs.princeton.edu/~zkincaid/pub/popl18a.pdf).
+POPL 2018.

-Typically, it is best to run CRA with `-cra-split-loops` and `-cra-forward-inv`.
-Experimental non-linear invariant generation is available using `-cra-matrix`.
+Typically, it is best to run CRA with `-cra-split-loops`.
+By default, the `-cra` runs the analysis as described in POPL'18.
+The FMCAD'15 analysis can be run by setting the `-cra-no-matrix` flag.

 The interprocedural variant is described in
 * Zachary Kincaid, Jason Breck, Ashkan Forouhi Boroujeni, Thomas Reps:  [Compositional Recurrence Analysis Revisited](http://www.cs.princeton.edu/~zkincaid/pub/pldi17.pdf).
 PLDI 2017.